-diceware comes with an English wordlist (the 'diceware8k' list) provided by Arnold G. Reinhold, which will be used by default and contains 8192 different words.
+diceware comes with an English wordlist provided by Heartsucker, which will be used by default and contains 8192 different words.
+This list is based off the original diceware list written by Arnold G. Reinhold.

-Apart from that diceware is packaged with the "original" 7776 word list provided by Mr. Reinhold.
+Both the original and 8k diceware wordlists by Mr. Reinhold are provided.
 You can enable a certain (installed) wordlist with the -w option: